DODAS-TS/sts-wire/README.md

 # STS WIRE

-### :warning: Attention! :bulb: Tips for new releases
+### :warning: Attention! :bulb: Tip for new releases

 If you are downloading a new release version it is suggested to clean the old configurations.
 Thus, before use `sts-wire` use the command clean as follows: